-Its nature as well as its moving history, the vivid everyday culture and its people make it worth visiting this beautiful place.
+Its nature, as well as its moving history, the vivid everyday culture, and its people, make it worth visiting.

 All this turns the Dominican Republic into a wonderful place to learn Spanish.
 Discover the exotic-Caribbean flair, the easy-going vitality, openness and hospitality of its people.
-You are more than welcome!
+We would be happy to welcome you!

 ¡Bienvenidos a la República Dominicana!

 The subtropical climate averaging a temperature of 82°F (28°C) offers summer and sun all year round.
-No wonder that tourism is the major economic factor of the Dominican Republic.
-Mainly all-inclusive tourists spent their holidays in the country.
-In recent years although, due to the efforts of the Ministry of Tourism to support alternative and modern concepts of tourism, more and more individual travelers discover the country on their own.
+It’s no wonder that tourism is the major economic factor of the Dominican Republic.
+Mainly all-inclusive tourists spent their vacations and holidays in the country.
+However, in recent years, due to the efforts of the Ministry of Tourism to support alternative and modern concepts of tourism, more and more individual travelers are discovering the country on their own.

-The original inhabitants were the Taino Indians, a peaceful tribe of whose culture only few relicts are left.
-In 1492 Christopher Columbus discovered the island.
-It is here where he founded the first European settlement in the New World and from here where he started the colonization of America.
-The country’s capital Santo Domingo dazzles visitors with plenty of colonial architecture: the oldest cathedral, the oldest university and the oldest court in the New World.
+The original inhabitants were the Taino Indians, a peaceful tribe of whose culture only few relicts remain.
+In 1492, Christopher Columbus discovered the island.
+It is here where he founded the first European settlement in the New World and started the colonization of America.
+The country’s capital, Santo Domingo, dazzles visitors with plenty of colonial architecture: the oldest cathedral, the oldest university, and the oldest court in the New World.

-Other important dates of the country’s history are: 1822 the occupation by Haiti, 1844 the proclamation of independence by Juan Pablo Duarte which gave birth to the modern Dominican Republic, and 1930 till 1961 the dictatorship of General Rafael Trujíllo.
+Other important dates of the country’s history are: the occupation by Haiti in 1822, the proclamation of independence by Juan Pablo Duarte in 1844 which gave birth to the modern Dominican Republic, and the dictatorship of General Rafael Trujíllo from 1930 through 1960.

-Today the Dominican Republic is a democratically governed state in the form of a presidential democracy with 10.5 million inhabitants, 73% of them mixed, 16% white and 11% black.
+Today, the Dominican Republic is a democratically governed state in the form of a presidential democracy with 10.5 million inhabitants, 11% black, 16% white, and 73% mixed.

 The hospitality of the Dominicans is proverbial.
 Close family ties and good neighborhood relations are very important.
-That is why Dominicans always seem to be on the road: You will meet them in the street chatting with the neighbor, enjoying a cafecito in the small colmado next door, laughing with their families and friends in the back of their trucks when going to the beach on Sundays, or heavily gesticulating while playing Domino in the little village pub.
+This is why Dominicans always seem to be on the road: you will meet them in the street chatting with the neighbor, enjoying a cafecito in the small colmado next door, laughing with their families and friends in the back of their trucks when going to the beach on Sundays, or gesturing heavily while playing Domino in the little village pub.

-If you travel to the country between January and March then you should not miss to visit the peninsula of Samaná.
-Every year at that time hundreds of humpback whales gather in the Samaná Bay for breeding and giving birth.
-A very rarely and fascinating nature sensation.
+If you travel to the country between January and March, you should not miss visiting the peninsula of Samaná.
+Every year at that time hundreds of humpback whales gather in the Samaná Bay for breeding and birthing, a very rare and fascinating nature spectacle.

 Merengue & Bachata & Car Wash